material-foundation/material-remixer-ios/README.md

 @end
 ~~~

-Now you can add Remixer components in your view controller classes as follows:
+Now you can add Remixer variables in your view controller classes as follows:

 ~~~ objc
 #import "Remixer.h"